 7:00 PM to 12:00 AM

-It’s rare that a show is canceled, however.
+A show is rarely canceled, however.
 After all, this is Vegas; the weather is almost always perfect.
 In fact, the weather generally makes watching the fountain show even better.

 Interested in staying at the Bellagio?
 Find out if it’s worth the money in our article here.